Logo: A Beautiful Miniature Book

 Then, to read about or even join our Book Club...please Click here...

 ...and finally, to read Julia's University Page (last updated July 3rd)...please click here.

 Image: Book Jewels.

-We also offer a wide-ranging experience in Public Speaking
+In normal times, we can offer a wide-ranging experience in Public Speaking

 Most Popular are: Book Talks with Demonstrations, and a wide variety of Science Demonstration Lectures.

 Topics such as:

 “Rare Books and Rarer People”.
 “On Running a Bookshop”.
 "A Life in Books".,